10 Steps to Effective Advertising

 1. Know Your Business.

 Identify your strengths, weaknesses and unique features.
-Honesty is the best policy here.
 Take an objective look at your business.
+And you have to be honest – take off the rose tinted glasses!

 2. Know Your Competition.

-Know who they are and where they are are located.
+Know who they are and their market position.
 What are their strengths and weaknesses?
 (Go through this process with your top 3 competitors.)

 3. Position Yourself.

 Develop a Unique Selling Proposition (USP) based on your own strengths and weaknesses as well as those of your competition.
-What sets you apart from your competition?
+What sets you apart from your competition from your consumer’s point of view?
 Find that and you’ve found your USP.

 4. Develop a Theme.